Chlosyne lacinia: Similar species

 Similar species in the bordered patch's range include the crimson patch (Chlosyne janais), the rosita patch (Chlosyne rosita), and the red-spotted patch (Chlosyne marina).

 The crimson patch is larger, the upperside of the forewing has two spots in the cell, and the underside of the hindwing has a yellow basal patch with black spots in it.

 The upperside of the rosita patch's hindwing has a basal patch which is often two toned, and the underside of the hindwing is mostly pale yellow with a thick black marginal border.

 The red-spotted patch has a row of red marginal spots on the upperside, and underside of the hindwing.

 Habitat

-The bordered patch may be encountered in habitats such as desert hills, mesquite woodlands, pinyon woodlands, and oak woodlands.
-In North America, this species prefers to inhabit agricultural areas and weedy wastelands where the preferred host plant Helianthus annuus occurs.
+The bordered patch may be encountered in habitats such as desert hills, mesquite woodlands, pinyon woodlands, and oak woodlands in the United States.
+In the US, this species prefers to inhabit agricultural areas and weedy wastelands where the preferred host plant Helianthus annuus occurs.
+In Belize, Costa Rica, Panama and other regions in Central America, this species as well as others in the genus, are often found in roadside verges, in the unmowed rows between citrus plantations, and other areas of disturbed ground where both nectar resources and larval hosts are provided by plant species in the Asteracae, Acanthaceae, and Amaranthaceae families.